What every teacher should know

 Letter of completion

 Reading Rockets does not offer CEUs for this self-study course.
-After completing the modules, you can download a Letter of Completion.
+After completing each module and successfully answering the post-test questions, you'll be able to download a Letter of Completion.

 To learn how you can become certified by the Center for Effective Reading Instruction, visit Becoming a Certified Literacy Teacher.

 Reading 101 is a service of WETA/ Reading Rockets in collaboration with the Center for Effective Reading Instruction and The International Dyslexia Association.
 Reading 101 is made possible in part by grants from The National Education Association and the LD Network.

 Executive Editor, Reading 101: Noel Gunther